How to be a Monastic and Not Leave Your Day Job:

 Not everyone is called to be a monk or a nun.
 But thanks to Brother Tvedten’s accessible invitation to consider oblate life, perhaps more people will taste the blessings of Benedictine wisdom than ever before.
 The author sees oblates as bridges between the hidden world of the cloister and the “everyday” world in which most of us live and work.
 Oblates are like ambassadors – fluent in both cultures and able to convey meaning between the two.
 Not only is this a rare and beautiful gift, but — for those who are called to it — oblate life is a source of joy and meaning.
 Brother Benet has done a fine job at putting into words the poetic beauty of this singular spiritual path.

 This book is part of Paraclete Press’ “A Voice From the Monastery Series.”
-If the series can be judged by this title, then it’s well worth exploring.
+If the series as a whole can be judged by this title, it’s well worth exploring.